 The QDMA has long recognized the importance of a cooperative effort among neighbors to promote healthy deer herds, healthy habitat and for improved hunting quality.
+Cooperatives driven by deer management also enrich broader landscape biodiversity and conservation, which is beneficial for game and non-game species alike.
 As such, the QDMA recently created 5-Year Mission Goals aimed at Co-ops and has dedicated this page to assist landowners and hunters who are looking for guidance in the development of a QDM Co-op.
 Watch this video to learn about how starting a QDM Co-op in your area can help:

 QDM Cooperative Resources